petehunt/rwb/README.md

 rwb serve
 ```

+Optionally, you may set `react.api`, in your `package.json`, to a URL used when forwarding `json` API requests.

 You can change the port by setting the RWB_PORT environment variable: `RWB_PORT=3001 rwb serve`

 ## Build a static site